A Set of Irish Christmas Ideas 2019

 I hope you found something in this set of three threes that you can blend into your holiday celebration this year.
 If this article has made you think of some of your own special finds, please share them in the comments and we’ll include them in our Christmas set next year.

 If you’re planning a traditional Irish Christmas menu, there’s one item you can’t do without: the Christmas pudding.
 And there are two ways to acquire one.
 You can make it from scratch by assembling 26 ingredients six to eight weeks before Christmas, steaming it for several hours, and letting it cure for weeks.
-Or you can order one from Food Ireland.
+Or you can order one on Amazon.
 Maybe some year, I’ll try the former, with this recipe from the Irish American Mom blog.
 But last year, and as I’m planning to do this year, I ordered a Mileeven Luxury Irish Christmas Pudding.

 Based in Co.
 Kilkenny, Mileeven is a small honey business run by Eilis Gough and her daughter Sarah.
 The pudding they make is deliciously rich, dense, and sweet, filled with cherries and almonds, Irish stout and whiskey.